uni2growcm/visit-manager/README.md

-# Visit Manager - Internship Assignment
+# Visit Manager - Assignment
 ---
-Implement a web application to visitors and their visits
+Implement a web application to manage visitors' visits in a company

 ## Terminology
 ---
+- **Visitor** - A visitor can have many visits
-- **Visitor** - A visit belongs to one and only one visitor
+- **Visit** - A visit belongs to one and only one visitor
-- **Visit** - A visitor can have many visits
 ## Requirements
 ---
-### Frontend
-The frontend app should implememt the following features:
+The web app should implememt the following features:
 - Manage **[visits, visitors]**
 - Display a paginated data(particularly visits) with filter support
-- Add the possbility to print visits.
+- Add a dashboard to show some statistic about the visits (visits per day, per week, per month, per day period (moring/afternoon), etc)

 ## Minimum entities Schema
 ---